DataBranner/aipi_dijyh/README.md

 45 * * * * <PATH TO REPO>/aipi_dihjyy/script.sh
 ```

-The current IP address is saved in a file `aipi_dihjyy/aipi_dihjyy`.
+The current IP address is saved in a file `aipi_dihjyy`.

 [end]